We achieve environmental sustainability by:

 For our community, we create a positive impact by:

-• Encouraging people to take up sport.
+• encouraging people to take up sport.